kdzwinel/AllGitHubTraffic/README.md

 ![Chart](http://i.imgur.com/gC7rROT.png)

 ## How to use it
-- install it from Chrome Web Store or via `Load unpacked extension` feature
+- install it from [Chrome Web Store](https://chrome.google.com/webstore/detail/allgithubtraffic/ackoiggbcoegfdkobllpnglglmkedpij) or via "Load unpacked extension" feature on the extensions page
 - go to github.com
 - log in
 - click extension icon in the address bar